 Neural Circuits and Brainstem Control of LUT Function

-The brain coordinates sensory input from the lower spinal cord and pelvis and information from the external environment to ‘decide’ when to void, by activating or inhibiting neurons in the brain pontine micturition center, aka Barrington’s nucleus.
+The brain coordinates sensory input from the lower spinal cord and pelvis with information from the external environment to ‘decide’ when to void by activating or inhibiting neurons in the brain’s pontine micturition center, aka Barrington’s nucleus.

-Our goal is to identify the specific neurons that comprise i) the bladder-afferent activity sensing circuits and ii) the continence regulating neural circuits; both of which function critically within the reflex micturition pathway.
+Our goal is to identify the specific neurons that comprise i) the bladder-afferent activity circuits, including low- and high-stretch-sensing pathways, and ii) the continence-regulating brain “storage sites”, all of which are closely connected to the reflex micturition pathway.

-The lab uses in vivo fiber photometry (1,2) to study the temporal sequence underlying Barrington’s nucleus neuron activation.
-Furthermore, we use neuroscience techniques such as opto- and chemogenetics and conditional ablation of neurons for manipulating neural activity (3-7), and to ‘connect’ neurons in specific ‘nodes’ of the micturition reflex pathway with roles in regulating spontaneous voiding.
+The lab uses in vivo fiber photometry (1,2) to study the temporal sequence of Barrington’s nucleus (Bar) neuron activation.
+Furthermore, we use optogenetics, chemogenetics, conditional ablation, and tetanus toxin-mediated silencing of neurons to manipulate neural activity (3-7) and to understand how the bladder signal reaches Bar to drive voiding.

 References: